berb/rest-client.js/README.md

 This helper library has not been designed for usage inside browsers (except PhoneGap) so far.
 Please note that PhoneGap circumvents the Same-Origin-Policy, which is not addressed in rest-client.js.

+> What content types are supported?

+The helper has only been designed for JSON-based APIs.
+While other text-based formats might be possibile as well, binary content is not supported.

 ## Usage

 Node.js: